Shadow IT: Compliance

+Shadow AI

+The emergence of generative AI tools has introduced a distinct subset of shadow IT, commonly referred to as "shadow AI."
+Shadow AI refers to the use of artificial intelligence applications, including large language models (LLMs) and AI-powered productivity tools, by employees without the knowledge or approval of their organization's IT or security teams.

+The rapid consumer adoption of tools such as ChatGPT, GitHub Copilot, and similar AI assistants has accelerated shadow AI within enterprise environments.
+Employees frequently use these tools to assist with drafting documents, writing code, summarizing information, and analyzing data, often inputting sensitive organizational information in the process.

+A 2026 survey by cybersecurity company Vanta found that 70 percent of companies report shadow IT activity, with AI tools specifically identified as a growing concern.
+The report noted that large language models are more likely to be flagged as a security risk than traditional SaaS applications, and documented instances of employees reinstalling AI tools after IT departments had revoked access.

+Shadow AI introduces compliance risks beyond those of traditional shadow IT, as sensitive data entered into third-party AI systems may be used for model training or stored on external servers which can potentially violate data residency requirements and regulations such as GDPR.

 Prevalence

 Within an organization, the amount of shadow IT activity is by definition unknown, especially since departments often hide their shadow IT activities as a preventive measure to ensure their ongoing operations.
 Even when figures are known, organizations are reluctant to voluntarily admit their existence.
 As a notable exception, The Boeing Company has published an experience report describing the number of shadow applications which various departments have introduced to work around the limitations of their official information system.

 According to Gartner, by 2015, 35 percent of enterprise IT expenditures for most organizations will be managed outside the central IT department's budget.

 A 2012 French survey of 129 IT managers revealed some examples of shadow IT :